MIT Benefits Open Enrollment for the 2025 calendar year will take place October 15 through November 1, 2024. See what's new for 2025.

 What does PPO stand for?

 PPO stands for Preferred Provider Organization.
-PPO is a type of health plan with a network of providers who are "preferred," that is, a member can visit these preferred in-network physicians and does not need to choose a primary care physician.
+PPO is a type of health plan with a network of providers who are "preferred," that is, a member can visit these preferred in-network physicians and does not need to choose a Primary Care Physician (PCP).

 What is the difference between the PPO+ and HDHP networks?